othyn/EchoLink/README.md

 1. Check if your `Node.js` version is >= **14** and <= **19**.
 2. Change or configurate the name of your extension on `src/manifest`.
-3. Run `npm install` to install the dependencies.
+3. Run `yarn install` to install the dependencies.

 ## Developing